KeyboardKit/KeyboardKit/README.md

 ## Demo App

 The repository has a demo app that shows how to display keyboard state, link to system settings, etc.

-The demo app has two keyboards:
+The app has two keyboards:

 * `Keyboard` uses KeyboardKit and a customized `SystemKeyboard`.
 * `KeyboardPro` uses KeyboardKit Pro and a customized `SystemKeyboard` with all locales, autocomplete, themes etc.